-The ankle-brachial index test compares your blood pressure measured at your ankle with your blood pressure measured at your arm.
-A low ankle-brachial index number can indicate narrowing or blockage of the arteries in your legs, increasing your risk of circulatory problems, and possibly causing heart disease or stroke.
+The ankle-brachial index test compares the blood pressure measured at your ankle with the blood pressure measured at your arm.
+A low ankle-brachial index number can indicate narrowing or blockage of the arteries in your legs.

-To find out your ankle-brachial index, a technician measures your blood pressures in your arm and your ankle.
+To find out your ankle-brachial index, a technician measures the blood pressure in your ankle and your arm.
 The ankle-brachial index can help your doctor check for peripheral artery disease (PAD).

 Why it's done